-his packet of information-an educational campaign for owners of L5-passenger vans-is designed to save lives.
-GuideOne has proactively shipped this comprehensive educational program to more than 13,000 policy-holders who own 15-passenger vans in an attempt to enact state and national legislation to discontinue the use of these vehicles for passenger use.
+This packet of information-an educational campaign for owners of 15-passenger vans-is designed to save lives.
+GuideOne has proactively shipped this comprehensive educational program to more than 13,000 policyholders who own 15-passenger vans in an attempt to enact state and national legislation to discontinue the use of these vehicles for passenger use.
 If you would like a packet, visit GuideOne's website at www.guideone.com.